Covid 19 coronavirus: Govt restricting seats on Air NZ flights for Kiwis returning home

 The airline said the move was to help ensure the country was able to provide quarantine accommodation for inbound passengers for the required 14-day period.

-Air New Zealand chief commercial and customer officer Cam Wallace said the airline had been working closely with the government to understand how it could support efforts to contain Covid-19 at the border.
+Air New Zealand chief commercial and customer officer Cam Wallace said the airline had been working closely with the Government to understand how it could support efforts to contain Covid-19 at the border.

-"We accept this is a necessary short-term measure given the limited capacity in quarantine facilities and we're keen to do what we can to help New Zealand's continued success in its fight against Covid-19," he said.
+"We accept this is a necessary short-term measure given the limited capacity in quarantine facilities and we're keen to do what we can to help New Zealand's continued success in its fight against Covid-19."

 The airline was contacting customers affected by these changes from today.

 The airline's contact centre was currently experiencing very high demand, and customers were asked to contact the airline through social media channels.
-Those who booked using a travel agent, including third-party websites such as Expedia and Booking.com were advised to speak directly with their agent.
+Those who booked using a travel agent, including third-party websites such as Expedia and Booking.com, were advised to speak directly with their agent.

 Those leaving the country on Air New Zealand flights were not affected by the latest restrictions.
 Domestic flights were not impacted.